 - Named by Charity Navigator, the nation’s largest charity evaluator, as a Top Ten Charity fiscal responsibility.
 Also awarded Charity Navigator’s highest rating for organizational efficiency and capacity.

 - Our mission is to help meet the needs of the poor and vulnerable of East Tennessee regardless of their religious affiliation.

-- We served nearly 14,000 individuals last year through 13 innovative programs and services throughout East Tennessee.
+- We served more than 4,000 individuals in 2016-17 through 13 innovative programs and services throughout East Tennessee.

 - We serve those with demonstrated need, regardless of race, religious affiliation or ability.
 Fewer than 5 percent of those we serve are Catholic.